 This blog was written by Raul Ontiveros, Workers’ Compensation Claims Director at Helpside.

-From 2011 to 2016, the frequency of workers’ compensation claims that involved employees who were driving were on the rise.
+The frequency of workers’ compensation claims that involve employees who were driving are on the rise.
 Increased claims mean increased cost for employers.
 Remember, workers’ compensation claims affect your experience modification factor and therefore your workers’ compensation insurance rates for three years.

 What does the data tell us?